jsolly/todoist-backlog-scheduler/README.md

 ## Installation
 1. Clone this repository
-2. Then run these commands
+2. Then run these commands in the root directory of the project.
 ```shell
 $ brew install python3
 $ python3 -m venv venv